-The beneficial owner of interest must generally submit a properly completed Internal Revenue Service (IRS) Form W-8BEN-E (or, if an individual, IRS Form W-8BEN) to claim an exemption or reduction available under an applicable income tax treaty or the portfolio interest exemption.
+The beneficial owner of interest generally must submit a properly completed Internal Revenue Service (IRS) Form W-8BEN-E (or, if an individual, IRS Form W-8BEN) to claim an exemption or reduction available under an applicable income tax treaty or the portfolio interest exemption.
+If the lender is (or is treated as) a non-US partnership, the lender generally must submit IRS Form W-8IMY with required attachments.

-If interest paid to a non-US lender is effectively connected with the lender's trade or business in the United States, the interest will not be subject to US federal withholding as long as the lender submits a properly completed IRS Form W-8 ECI (or other applicable form), but will generally be subject to net income tax in the United States and, for foreign corporations, branch profits taxes.
+If interest paid to a non-US lender is effectively connected with the lender's trade or business in the United States, the interest will not be subject to US federal withholding as long as the lender submits a properly completed IRS Form W-8 ECI (or other applicable form), but generally will be subject to net income tax in the United States and, for foreign corporations, branch profits taxes.